The Virginia Department of Agriculture and Consumer Services, through its Office of Veterinary Services,

 All beef cattle moving interstate must have:

-- Official 840-series (RFID) tags (cattle tagged with official USDA metal tags before November 5, 2024, are exempt from this requirement)
+- Official 840-series (RFID) tags (cattle tagged with official USDA metal tags before November

 - A Certificate of Veterinary Inspection (CVI)